NyanCatTW1/robloxWineBuildGuide/README.md

 - Run the following command: `./setup_dxvk.sh install`, to run the DXVK install script.
 - You should see the output of it copying all of DXVK's DDLs over to `system32` and `syswow64` in the wine prefix.

 5. **Verify that Direct3D 10 or 11 is running in Roblox**:
 - To make sure DXVK is working, confirm Roblox is running Direct3D 10/11. [**D3D9 is not supported** as of August 2021]
 - In Roblox, use the keyboard shortcut `Shift+F2` to see an information box in the bottom left of your screen.
 - In the Graphics information section, you should see `D3D11` or `D3D10` as the rendering engine.

+6. **Force Roblox to use another renderer**:
 - If another rendering engine is being used, use the built in Grapejuice Fast Flag editor to force the use of Direct3D.
    - To force D3D11 in Roblox, open the Grapejuice Fast Flag editor and enable the `FFlagDebugGraphicsPreferD3D11` flag.

-## DXVK should now be successfully installed in your Grapejuice wine prefix!
+   - To force Vulkan in Roblox, open the Grapejuice Fast Flag editor and enable the `FFlagDebugGraphicsPreferVulkan` flag.

+## Roblox should be running faster than ever before now!
+## Notice: If you ever delete the Grapejuice wineprefix, you'll have to do the above steps again to get DXVK back.

 </details>
 <br>